 Abimelech Sows the City with Salt

-34 Abimelech rose up, and all the people who were with him, by night, and they laid wait against Shechem in four companies.
-35 Gaal the son of Ebed went out, and stood in the entrance of the gate of the city.
-Abimelech rose up, and the people who were with him, from the ambush.
+34 Abimelech rose up and all the people who were with him, by night, and they lay in wait against Shechem in four companies.
+35 Gaal the son of Ebed went out and stood in the entrance of the gate of the city.
+Abimelech rose up and the people who were with him, from the ambush.

 36 When Gaal saw the people, he said to Zebul, “Look!
 People are coming down from the tops of the mountains.”